Meghana-pheonix/Frontend-Dev-Consuma/README.md

 Content Update the content sections of the website in their respective component files:

-Introduction: src/components/Introduction.js Contact and Links: src/components/ContactLinks.js Experience: src/components/Experience.js Skills: src/components/Skills.js Hobbies: src/components/Hobbies.js Languages: src/components/Languages.js Feel free to replace the dummy content with your own information hobbies, and languages.
+Introduction: src/components/Introduction.js Contact and Links: src/components/ContactLinks.js Experience: src/components/Experience.js Skills: src/components/Skills.js Hobbies: src/components/Hobbies.js Languages: src/components/Languages.js Feel free to replace the dummy content with your own information,contacts and links, introduction,experience, skills,hobbies, and languages.

 Contributing Contributions are welcome!
 If you find any issues or have suggestions for improvements, please create a new issue or submit a pull request.